The ELI offers the following six levels of intensive English study:

-Culturally Speaking is a conversation class in which ELI students meet with US students for informal conversation, primarily about cultural topics.
-The class, which meets for 2 hours per week, is required for new students and optional for continuing students.
+Culturally Speaking is an optional conversation class in which ELI students meet with US students for informal conversation, primarily about cultural topics.
+The class meets for 2 hours per week.
 Culturally Speaking is held during ELI Fall and Spring sessions only; it is not offered during ELI Summer sessions.

 Each session, the ELI plans a variety of activities that allow students to visit areas in Alabama and in the southeastern United States, practice their English skills, and become better acquainted with their teachers and each other.
 Typical student activities include movies, concerts, shopping, recreational sports, and weekend trips to nearby locations–the beach, the mountains, and cities such as Atlanta, New Orleans, and Memphis.

 When not in class, ELI students may use the ELI Study Center, where they can check out books, listen to audio materials, and watch videos, including popular movies.
 In addition, students can receive individual instruction and assistance from qualified tutors in the ELI Study Center.

 For core classes, students typically have RW (Reading/Writing) and SL (Speaking/Listening) classes in the morning and STR (Structure, or Grammar) classes in the early afternoon.
 Some core classes have alternate meeting times.

 Elective courses are scheduled in several different time slots, and Cultural Speaking courses are scheduled in the afternoons.